gartunius/gartunius.github.io/MdFiles/content/OverTheWire.md

 Level 26

-[Level26](https://overthewire.org/wargames/bandit/bandit26.html) is one of those that I had to look for the writteup, because I couldn't solve it, so here's the solution I've found.
+[Level26](https://overthewire.org/wargames/bandit/bandit26.html) is one of those that I had to look for the writteup (ノ﹏ヽ) , because I couldn't solve it, so here's the solution I've found.
 You have to make your terminal window small so that when the login script goes to show you their ascii art level name the name doesn't fit, in there you'll press 'v' so that you'll get in vim mode, then you'll use the ':e /etc/bandit_pass/bandit26', that'll get you the password.

 The flag is : 5czgV9L3Xx8JPOyRbXh6lQbmIOWvPT6Z